kube/monolite/README.md

 set(state, ['nested', 'prop'], 42)
 ```

-To target older runtimes, which do not support `Proxy`, a Babel plugin, bundled with the library, permits to do these transformations statically, at compile-time.
+To target older runtimes, which do not support `Proxy`, a Babel plugin is available, doing these transformations statically, at compile-time.

 ### Setup